e-n-f/if-then-else/if-then-else.md

 ![12](https://user-images.githubusercontent.com/1951835/53197081-4d6c7780-35ce-11e9-92f7-f60bc220301f.png)

+Where the German proposal did have something like "else" was in a second, entirely different, conditional form called "case."
-Their proposal also included another entirely different conditional form, called "case."
-It is unrelated to what "case" now means in programming languages, and instead was another way to write boolean expressions, with the expressions set apart in a separate section from the statements they controlled.
-It appears that the reason to have both forms was that you could put ifs inside cases, for nested comparisons.
+Unlike "case" as we know it now, their "case" was another way of writing boolean conditions, with the conditions set apart in a separate block from the statements they controlled.
+It sounds like they thought this form would be easier for more complicated comparisons.

-In addition to the boolean expressions they also included a case called "else," which seems to be the first use of the word in programming languages.
-It denoted the case where none of the other cases were true: the remainder, as they referred to it.
+And here is the first appearance of the world "else," for the case where none of the other cases apply.

-Why did they call it "else?"
-They don't say.

 * http://www.softwarepreservation.org/projects/ALGOL/report/BauerBRS-Proposal_for_a_Universal_Language-1958.pdf